Event-AHU/FELT_SOT_Benchmark/README.md

 # :collision: Update Log

 * [2024.03.12] The FELT SOT dataset, baseline, benchmarked results, and evaluation toolkit are all released.
+* [2024.03.09] Our arXiv paper is available at [[arXiv](https://arxiv.org/abs/2403.05839)].

 # :video_camera: Demo Video